 Fascinating, isn’t it.

-So, why are the sh!t shows so much more common than effective organisations?
+So, why are Chaotic Organisations so much more common than effective organisations?

 Mining cops a lot of flak from outsiders, but there is no doubt, it’s a tough gig.
 Mines have a long and risky runway from inception, resource confirmation, design and construction, operational readiness (if done at all) and eventually the transition from ramp up to steady state.
 Add to that other aspects such as remoteness, harsh climates, back-to-back rosters, FIFO and long stretches of time away from family and loved ones, and it starts to explain some things.